Too Many Smart Plugs? Here's How to Find the Right One

 Wi-Fi

-Offers direct connection to your home Wi-Fi network, allowing remote control from anywhere via the internet.
+Connects directly to the home Wi-Fi network, allowing remote control via smartphone apps.

 Bestseller